SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 1. Support
       * Mostly unchanged.
 See [here](./Temporary_Rework_User_Documentation.md)
-      * Will have a toggle ability that converts damage bonuses of any weapon type into healing power to allow flexible itemization.
-This ability cannot be used with the hybrid ability that makes equipment affect all damage types.
+      * Might have a passive or toggle ability that converts damage bonuses of any weapon type into healing power to allow flexible itemization.
+This ability could not be used with the hybrid ability that makes equipment affect all damage types.
+      * Potential changes:
+         * Remove paragon abilities for something more interesting
+         * Rework heal

 1. Hybrid (tier 2) and Hybrid Prime (tier 3)
       * Scales all damage types equally